Ang Probinsyano season 6: Plot

 Tanggol, Baldo and Gapon's group went to Diego's camp.
 Señor Gustavo met up with his future enforcers.
 The night before, his lover Madonna acts like she was victimized by a guard who overheard her conversations, so the old man killed the guard, and warned that anybody who looks at her with lasciviousness will get snuffed out.

 Renato Hipolito (John Arcilla) and Alakdan (Jhong Hilario) and the Kamandag later killed PNP Chief Alejandro Terante after a short battle with him when Renato and his allies began to ambush Alejandro and the personal bodyguards in attempt to finish him and frames Vendetta for his murder.
 They later took out General Marquez after he suspected that Hipolito was involved in Terante's death, he also eliminated the loyal police officer to clean up his tracks.
 Cabrera's men abduct Virgie in retaliation and took her to a detention facility alongside others who were against Lucas' tyranny.

 Meanwhile, distrust brews between Tanggol, Baldo, Gapon and Diego.
 While the siblings will abduct villagers for forced labor in the mines, they decided not to attack Sto.
 Niño, for there's too many soldiers on that town.
 They decided to attack San Clemente and other nearby towns, which they succeeded.

 Mayor Adonis, strengthened by the belief that he had done the right thing, called a press con and implicated the VP, who is also DILG secretary on threatening him.
 Brandon asked his father to fix this himself.
 Eventually, Lucas then ordered his men to kidnap Margie in retaliation.

 Wally and Elmo overheard the reason why the two policemen, Gapuz and Pantig, were always at Konsehala Gina's eatery, is to extort money to her recently reopened gambling rings.
 They said it to Lola Flora, who told them to do it in a quiet way.

-Meanwhile, romance blossomed beyween Bubbles and Jerome, while Romulo and Diana fell in love with each other.
+Meanwhile, romance blossomed between Bubbles and Jerome, while Romulo and Diana fell in love with each other.
 The latter later confessed to Vendetta about their feelings for each other and Romulo eventually serenaded Diana, with the help of Vendetta.

 During an outreach program by Lucas and Brandon on the victims of Vendetta, the student rally group along with JP went there as well to rally, leading to JP's kidnapping by Lucas' men.
 They tried to extract info on both mother and son, but failed.
 Teddy went on to broadcast a threat to the President fearlessly.
 Eventually, he would receive a gun from his editor in chief, Jonathan, and he later attempted to assassinate Lucas during an outreach, but he hesitated before doing so.
 Despite that, one of the reporters caught him red handed holding the gun and alerted the policemen, but he successfully escaped from their clutches.